NUISANCEMC/docker-devel/README.md

 Run Command   : 'nuisancedevel'
 ```

-Next, run the `build.sh` script to pull the devel image from docker hub and make the mount point folder if not already created.
+Next, run the `build.sh` script to pull the developer image and dependencies from docker hub and make the mount point folder if not already created.
 ```
 $ source build.sh
-Pulling docker image from docker hub docker pull nuisancemc/nuisancedevel:latest
-latest: Pulling from nuisancemc/nuisancedevel
-d9aaf4d82f24: Pull complete
-87c609607de1: Downloading [=====================>                             ]  79.99MB/188.8MB
-d4767c61d4c8: Downloading [=============================>                     ]  92.96MB/159MB
-2b6b5241c396: Download complete
-a2555975cf39: Download complete
-f452462d594d: Downloading [===============>                                   ]   11.3MB/37.02MB
-a198305d6741: Waiting
+ASDASDAS
 ```
-wait for the images to be downloaded, until eventually all downloads and extractions are complete.
+when all that is finished you should see the message
 ```
-$ source build.sh
-Pulling docker image from docker hub docker pull nuisancemc/nuisancedevel:latest
-latest: Pulling from nuisancemc/nuisancedevel
-d9aaf4d82f24: Pull complete
-87c609607de1: Pull complete
-d4767c61d4c8: Pull complete
-2b6b5241c396: Pull complete
-a2555975cf39: Pull complete
-f452462d594d: Pull complete
-a198305d6741: Pull complete
-Digest: sha256:1f7fd2e4e53d0177f36689221940976d1e0da88db1a0e00a4747dfb67ee59ea6
-Status: Downloaded newer image for nuisancemc/nuisancedevel:latest
+SDASDS
 ```

 Finally, test the docker container actually runs by using the `nuisancedevel` alias.
-You should be able to see all the files inside your mount point from the starting working directory of the container and nuisance should already be setup.
+You should be able to see all the files inside your mount point from the starting working directory of the container.
 ```
 $ nuisancedevel
 [root@dea96e00379d NUISANCEMC]#
 ```

 ### Unpacking NUISANCE
-Now that you have a way to run the nuisance developer image, you can build NUISANCE as if you are on a CentOS machine with all the required system dependencies alraedy installed.
+Now that you have a way to run the nuisance developer image, you can build NUISANCE inside it as if you are on a CentOS machine with all the required system dependencies alraedy installed.
 Building the required generators + ROOT is quite time consuming however, and it is easier to download and unpack a prebuilt version from our precompiled CentOS binaries.

 A handy "unpack" script is provided to do this aswell as recompile NUISANCE-v2r8 for you.